Jerryaa98/PianoLearner/README.md

 ![collisionwithfingers.jpg](pics/collisionwithfingers.jpg)

 then applied it to the piano that way we can play it using all fingers and not just the index which was the interactable.

 ![com.DefaultCompany.Myproject-20230228-173218.jpg](pics/com.DefaultCompany.Myproject-20230228-173218.jpg)
 ![com.DefaultCompany.Myproject-20230228-163139.jpg](pics/com.DefaultCompany.Myproject-20230228-163139.jpg)

+added a handle bar to move the piano more freely because I made the box colliders of the key smaller.